VRP for utilities: what opportunities are coming?

 What they don't want is the current challenges that come from these payments being made by card or other traditional payment methods.

-For example, there are lots of manual and complex reconciliation when customers miss payments or are incorrectly billed.
+For example, there is lots of manual and complex reconciliation when customers miss payments or are incorrectly billed.
 This increases operational costs and reduces revenue.
 Long settlement times —on both card payments and direct debit — lead to potential cash flow problems.
 And this is without mentioning the issue of failed payments.

 Added to this, the customer experience suffers, especially if the customer has an irregular income and they aren’t able to pay bills in full.
 Which often results in high customer churn rates.